What is Biofuel? – An Easy Guide To Alternative Fuels

 What are the uses of biofuels?

-Biofuel is as versatile as regular diesel and has an array of applications in a huge range of industries that are environmentally conscious.
+Biofuel is as versatile as regular diesel and has an array of applications in a huge range of industries that are environmentally conscious and looking for viable diesel alternatives.
 Here is a short list of 6 common uses of biofuel:

 - Construction – Cranes, forklifts, bobcats all use diesel